ethannicholas/Frost/docs/overview.md

 Memory
 ------

-Panda features [automatic reference counting](memoryManagement.html).
+Frost features [automatic reference counting](memoryManagement.html).
 Objects will be promptly cleaned up when no longer referenced.
 Objects have a special [`cleanup()`](Object.cleanup) method which is called before they are destroyed; unlike with typical garbage collectors, this cleanup is guaranteed to happen as soon as the object is no longer referenced.
 Because of this, `cleanup()` is